madlyticalmaddlyzer/ashlynnmaddox-portfolio/README.md

 I'm currently pursuing an MBA in Business Analytics and hold a BA in Economics, where I’ve conducted research on topics ranging from wine quality economics to data visualization for operational KPIs.

-This portfolio showcases selected non-sensitive projects across my academic and professional journey, including:
+This portfolio showcases selected non-sensitive projects including:

 ## 🔍 Featured Projects